MboleNgome/enhanced-oil-recovery/README.md

         Research and documentation of basin-specific geological data

-Why this matters
+##Why this matters

   With the growing global demand for hydrocarbon-based energy, it is clear that conventional methods alone would not be sufficient, especially when it comes to the exploitation of unconventional reservoirs.
 These reservoirs still contain substantial amounts of hydrocarbons that remain inaccessible through the use of primary and even secondary techniques.
   In regions like Cameroon where untapped energy resources lie within complex geological structures it would be essential to integrate complex methods such as EOR or EGR (Enhanced Gas Recovery), in order to have access.
    Simulations like this demonstrate how tailored EOR methods such as gas injection (CO2, N2 or CH4) can improve the recovery efficiency in these formations.
 They also provide insight into how specific reservoir conditions may influence the basis for potential real-world implementations, especially within the Cameroonian energy sector.

+## Future Improvements
+- Add comparison with waterflooding
+- Include real-world reservoir properties (e.g., from a sandstone reservoir in Cameroon)
+- Include CO₂ or N₂ injection models

-Future Work
+## Future Work

     Gas Injection techniques in unconventional gas reservoirs